imostafizur/Feedback_Analysis/README.md

 # Feedback_Analysis

+### Textblob
+Textblob is a python library for processing textual data.
+It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

 | Brand    | Negative Review Percentage | Number of Negative Reviews on Camera | Negative Review Percentage on Screen | Negative Review Percentage on Battery |
 |----------|---------------------------|--------------------------------------|-------------------------------------|--------------------------------------|
 | ASUS     | 13.64%                    | 4%                                   | 26.42%                              | 18.82%                               |